saezlab/MOFAcell/vignette/runMOFAcell.md

     ## 4       Adipo        control_P8         8
     ## 5       Adipo            FZ_P14        12

-However, we will guide you on the creation of an universal input for a multicellular factor analysis
+However, we will guide you in the creation of an universal input for a multicellular factor analysis

-#### Prepare a count matrix and a column annotation
+#### Prepare a count matrix and its column annotations

-Counts should be a matrix containing genes in rows and samples in columns
+Counts should be a named matrix containing genes in rows and samples in columns

 ``` r